han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 ```
 ![image](https://github.com/han-nguyen97/8weeksqlchallenge/assets/83593831/9f10dcaf-ce43-4ad0-8d42-0ed99517c5de)

+- FROM Clause: The three tables sales, members, menu were joined to retrieve items and amount spent for each member using common identifiers customer_id and product_id.
+- WHERE Clause: The condition join_date > order_date was included to ensure only data of  members were shown
+- GROUP BY Clause: The data was grouped by customer_id to calculate the requiring data
+- SELECT statement: THE COUNT() and SUM() functions were used to calculate the total items were ordered and the total amount each customer spent.

 **9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?**
 ```sql
 SELECT sales.customer_id,